 Another Great Apartment in Downtown Kyoto – Spacious Loft near Kyoto Station

-Top value Airbnb in Southern Higashiyama – Cosy Japanese dog friendly café
+Top Value Airbnb in Southern Higashiyama – Condo Near Kyoto Station

 Final Thoughts on Kyoto Airbnbs

-So, there we go.
-That’s all from our list of the best Airbnbs in Kyoto.
-We’re sure you’ll agree there are plenty of cool places to choose from, and we hope you found the perfect place to stay according to your travel style and budget.
+So, there you go.
+That’s all from my list of the best Kyoto Airbnbs.
+I’m sure you’ll agree there are plenty of cool places to choose from, and I hope you found the perfect place to stay according to your travel style and budget.

-Remember, we saw a romantic townhouse for two in Kiyomizu, a number of huts with outdoor baths, and some more simple places for the traveller on a shoestring.
-We just hope you’re not overwhelmed by how much choice we’ve given you!
+Remember, I saw a romantic townhouse for two in Kiyomizu, a number of huts with outdoor baths, and some more simple places for the traveller on a shoestring.
+I just hope you’re not overwhelmed by how many choices I’ve given you!

 If that’s the case, just relax for a moment.
-Then, head right back up to the top of our post and pick our favourite Airbnb in Kyoto.
+Then, head right back up to the top of my post and pick my favourite Airbnb in Kyoto.
 The Tatami Style Room by Kyoto station is the perfect combination of good value for money, style, and it’s right by the station.
 So it’s good for day trips as well as exploring the city!

-Now that you’ve finished our list, there’s just one thing for us left to do.
-We’d like to wish you an awesome vacation in Kyoto, and safe travels in Japan!
+Now that you’ve finished my list, there’s just one thing for me left to do.
+I’d like to wish you an awesome vacation in Kyoto, and safe travels in Japan!

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!